 In 2008 at the Third High Level Forum on Aid Effectiveness an even greater number and wider diversity of stakeholders endorsed the Accra Agenda for Action (AAA).
 The AAA both reaffirms commitment to the Paris Declaration and calls for greater partnership between different parties working on aid and development.

 The Paris Declaration on Aid Effectiveness

-Beyond its principles on effective aid, the Paris Declaration (2005) lays out a practical, action-oriented roadmap to improve the quality of aid and its impact on development.
-It puts in place a series of specific implementation measures and establishes a monitoring system to assess progress and ensure that donors and recipients hold each other accountable for their commitments.
+The Paris Declaration (2005) is a practical, action-oriented roadmap to improve the quality of aid and its impact on development.
+It gives a series of specific implementation measures and establishes a monitoring system to assess progress and ensure that donors and recipients hold each other accountable for their commitments.
 The Paris Declaration outlines the following five fundamental principles for making aid more effective:

 1. Ownership: Developing countries set their own strategies for poverty reduction, improve their institutions and tackle corruption.

 2. Alignment: Donor countries align behind these objectives and use local systems.

 3. Harmonisation: Donor countries coordinate, simplify procedures and share information to avoid duplication.

 4. Results: Developing countries and donors shift focus to development results and results get measured.